quark-engine/quark-script/CWE-749/README.md

 # Detect CWE-749 in Android Application (MSTG-Android-Java.apk)

-This scenario seeks to find exposed methods or functions in the APK file.
+This scenario seeks to find **exposed methods or functions** in the APK file.
 See [CWE-749](https://cwe.mitre.org/data/definitions/749.html) for more details.

 Let’s use this [APK](https://github.com/OWASP/MASTG-Hacking-Playground) and the above APIs to show how Quark script find this vulnerability.

-First, we design a detection rule configureJsExecution.json to spot on behavior using method setJavascriptEnabled.
-Then, we use API methodInstance.getArguments to check if it enables JavaScript execution on websites.
-Finally, we look for calls to method addJavaScriptInterface in the caller method.
-If yes, the APK exposes methods or functions to websites.
+First, we design a detection rule `configureJsExecution.json` to spot on behavior using method `setJavascriptEnabled`.
+Then, we use API `methodInstance.getArguments` to check if it enables JavaScript execution on websites.
+Finally, we look for calls to method `addJavaScriptInterface` in the caller method.
+If **yes**, the APK exposes methods or functions to websites.
 That causes CWE-749 vulnerability.
 ## Quark Script CWE-749.py
 ```python
 from quark.script import runQuarkAnalysis, Rule